tomjoht/documentation-theme-jekyll/doc_navtabs.md

 ---
 title:  NavTabs
-tags: []
+tags: [formatting]
-keywords:
-audience:
+keywords: navigation tabs, hide sections, tabbers, interface tabs
-last_updated:
+last_updated: August 12, 2015
-summary: "Navtabs provide a tabbable navagation directly in your content.
-Navtabs are helpful for showing code samples for different programming languages."
+summary: "Navtabs provide a tab-based navagation directly in your content, allowing users to click from tab to tab to see different panels of content.
+Navtabs are especially helpful for showing code samples for different programming languages.
+The only downside to using navtabs is that you must use HTML instead of Markdown."
 ---
 {% include linkrefs.html %}